iliang33/java-album-review-app/README.md

 ## User Stories

-- As a user, I want to be able to create/remove an album and/or single review
+- As a user, I want to be able to create and remove an album review
-- As a user I want to be able to add/remove album reviews to different categories to group them
+- As a user, I want to be able to add and remove album reviews to different categories to group them
 - As a user, I want to be able to see all my reviews that are both in or not in categories
 - As a user, I want to be able to sort reviews by critera such as by artist name alphabetical
 - As a user, I want to be able to update existing reviews and categories